Beware Your Alter Ego

 The last factor merits elaboration.
 Many new companies are underfinanced.
 However, if the invested capital “is illusory or trifling compared with the business to be done and the risk of loss,” the court may apply the alter ego doctrine.
 Harris at 842.

-Note to LLC members: Corporations Code Section 17101(b) states that members of limited liability companies are subject to alter ego liability except as concerns failure to hold, or comply with formalities regarding, meetings of members or managers.
+Note to LLC members: Corporations Code Section 17101(b) states that members of limited liability companies are subject to alter ego liability.
+However, failure to hold, or comply with formalities regarding, meetings of members or managers will not result in alter ego liability.

 - Avoiding “Alter Ego” Problems: A To-Do List